sciabarra/Sparkoin/README.md

 ## Status

-Work in progress.
+Currently it is a development kit.

 In the current status
-- it limits to downloading only the first 10k transactions from the blockchain
+- it limits to downloading only the first 1000 transactions from the blockchain
 - there is not yet a cluster - only a single node hadoop is deployed
 - you are expected to use jupyter to write your scala based analisys